tarantool/doc/doc/tutorials/lua_tutorials.rst

 We begin by declaring a variable "``string_value``".
 The word "``local``" means that string_value appears only in ``main_function``.
-If we didn't use "``local``" then ``string_value`` would be visible everywhere - even by other users using other clients connected to this server!
+If we didn't use "``local``" then ``string_value`` would be visible everywhere - even by other users using other clients connected to this server instance!
 Sometimes that's a very desirable feature for inter-client communication, but not this time.

 Then we assign a value to ``string_value``, namely, the result of